ronzalo/spree_sales/README.md

 Usage
 -----

-At the moment there is only a Ruby interface because I haven't had time to make an admin interface yet.
-I hope to be able to get to that soon.
+~~At the moment there is only a Ruby interface because I haven't had time to make an admin interface yet.
+I hope to be able to get to that soon.~~

+Complete admin interface is available!

 Simple example assuming you have a product in your database with the price of $20 and you want to put it on sale immediately for $10: